morpho-org/morpho-blue-oracles/README.md

 - A/C and C/B are feeds (typically, WBTC/BTC and BTC/ETH).
 - A'/C and B/C are feeds, and there is an exchange rate between A and A'. (typically A=sDAI and A'=DAI).

-## WstETH/stETH Exchange Rate Adapter

-A specific implementation, the `WstEthStEthExchangeRateChainlinkAdapter`, provides the exchange rate between wstETH and stETH as a Chainlink-interface-compliant feed.

-This adapter is deployed on Ethereum Mainnet at the address [0x905b7dAbCD3Ce6B792D874e303D336424Cdb1421](https://etherscan.io/address/0x905b7dabcd3ce6b792d874e303d336424cdb1421#code).

-## MorphoChainlinkOracleV2Factory
+### MorphoChainlinkOracleV2Factory

 The `MorphoChainlinkOracleV2Factory` is a factory that deploys `MorphoChainlinkOracleV2` instances.

 The factory facilitates the creation and indexing of `MorphoChainlinkOracleV2` oracles.
 This factory contract streamlines the process of deploying new oracles, catering to various market pairs without the need to deploy individual contracts manually for each pair.

-### Usage

-The Ethereum Mainnet address of this factory is [0x3A7bB36Ee3f3eE32A60e9f2b33c1e5f2E83ad766](https://etherscan.io/address/0x3a7bb36ee3f3ee32a60e9f2b33c1e5f2e83ad766#code).
+#### Deploy an Oracle

-To create a new `MorphoChainlinkOracleV2` oracle using the factory, call the `createMorphoChainlinkOracleV2` function with the following parameters:
+To deploy a `MorphoChainlinkOracleV2` on the Ethereum mainnet, use the `MorphoChainlinkOracleV2Factory` to create a new oracle.
+Call the `createMorphoChainlinkOracleV2` function with the following parameters:

 - `baseVault`: The ERC4626 token vault for the base asset.
 - `baseVaultConversionSample`: A sample amount for converting base vault units.